ssmahavadi/junior-year/README.md

 # Junior Year (2019-2020) Projects

-A collection of programs that I wrote in my AP Computer Science A class.
+A small collection of programs that I wrote in my AP Computer Science A class.